Our Guide to Applying for Veteran Business Loans

 It’s important to note that when you receive a loan backed by the SBA, the SBA won’t be lending you the money.
 Instead, you borrow from a bank, financial institution, or online lender that provides SBA-backed loans.

 Also, keep in mind that qualifying for an SBA-backed loan will require good credit history and strong finances.
 SBA loans are meant for businesses that have exhausted other finance options.
-Therefore, if you haven’t applied elsewhere, you likely won’t qualify for their loans.
+Therefore, if you haven’t applied to other business entities, you likely won’t qualify for their loan programs.

 SBA.gov and The Office of Veterans Business Development provide an entrepreneurial training program for veterans.
 Through the program, you can learn the basics of entrepreneurship, like business financing.
 Plus, it includes tips on how to write a business plan.

-The SBA also offers the SBA Veterans Advantage, which is only available to businesses that are 51 percent or more owned by an individual who is an active duty service member, veteran (that wasn’t dishonorably discharged), service disabled veteran, reservist, or national guard member.
+The SBA also offers the SBA Veterans Advantage, which is only available to businesses that are 51 percent or more owned by an individual who is:

-It’s also important to note that spouses of the categories mentioned above also qualify for this type of financing, in addition to widowed spouses of service members who died while in service or of a service-caused condition.
+It’s also important to note that spouses of any veteran in the categories mentioned above also qualify for this type of financing, in addition to widowed spouses of service members who died while in service or of a service connected disability.

 Overall, the SBA Veterans Advantage program makes it much easier (and affordable) for veterans to obtain loans.